dmelo/DZend/README.md

 Similar to `findBy`, there is also `deleteBy`, which deletes all matching rows.

+### Registry Cache

+If the class extending `DZend_Db_Table` set `$_allowRequestCache` to true, then rows will be cached by ID, when using the methods `findById` or `findRowById`.
+Beware that the cache lasts only during the request.
+Also, be mindful that changed objects are not updated on cache.
+If an object is fetched and then updated.
+Feching the object a second time will bring the old object.

 ## `DZend_Db_Table_Row`

 Usually SQL names for databases, tables and columns uses underscore notation